lisa-pinto/thesis-site/content/post/Numbers and Personalities.md

 image: nums2.png
 tags:
 - emoji
-title: Numbers and their Personalities - A Primer
+title: Numbers and their Natures - A Primer
 math: true
 ---